ptr727/PlexCleaner/README.md

     - Switched docker base image from `ubuntu:latest` and then installing .NET, to `mcr.microsoft.com/dotnet/sdk:7.0-jammy` that already includes .NET.
     - Switched from `Regex` to `GeneratedRegex` for a slight performance improvement.
     - Switched from `DllImport` to `LibraryImport` for cross platform compatibility.
+  - Settings JSON schema updated from v2 to v3:
-  - Modified the settings schema to allow for custom FFmpeg and HandBrake command line arguments.
-    - Custom command line arguments allows for using e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, custom profiles, etc.
+    - Added support for custom FFmpeg and HandBrake command line arguments, e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, custom profiles, etc.
       - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
       - Removed the `ConvertOptions:EnableH265Encoder`, `ConvertOptions:VideoEncodeQuality` and `ConvertOptions:AudioEncodeCodec` options.
       - Replaced with `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` options.
+      - On v3 schema upgrade old `ConvertOptions` settings will be upgrade to equivalent settings.
+    - Added `ProcessOptions:KeepOriginalLanguage` to not remove tracks marked as being in the [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
+      - On v3 schema upgrade the `ProcessOptions:KeepOriginalLanguage` value will be set to `true`.
+    - Language tags now support [RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) format.
+      - See the [Language Matching](#language-matching) section for matching details.
+      - IETF language tags allows for greater flexibility in Matroska player [language matching](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
+      - E.g. `pt-BR` for Brazilian Portuguese vs. `por` for Portuguese.
+      - E.g. `zh-Hans` for simplified Chinese vs. `chi` for Chinese.
+      - Update `ProcessOptions:DefaultLanguage` and `ProcessOptions:KeepLanguages` to RFC 5646 format.
+      - On v3 schema upgrade old ISO 639-3-2 3 letter tags will be replaced with generic RFC 5646 tags.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
   - Fixed file process logic to continue attribute cleanup even if verify failed, alleviating need to run `process` command multiple times.
   - Fixed bitrate calculation packet filter logic to exclude negative timestamps leading to out of bounds exceptions, see FFmpeg `avoid_negative_ts`.
   - Fixed sidecar media file hash calculation logic to open media file read only and share read, avoiding file access or sharing violations.
+  - Updated `RemoveDuplicateLanguages` logic to use MkvMerge IETF language tags.
-  - Updated the docker build from FFmpeg v5 to v6.
+  - Updated `RemoveDuplicateTracks` logic to account for Matroska [track flags](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-track-flags).
-  - Updated the [ISO 639-3](https://github.com/ptr727/Utilities) language mapping logic to account for new languages and long form languages, e.g. `yue`, `cmn-Hans`, etc. Note that [Matroska BCP 47](https://github.com/ptr727/PlexCleaner/issues/145) language tags are not yet supported.
+  - Refactored JSON schema versioning logic logic to use `record` instead of `class` allowing for derived classes to inherited attributes vs. needing to duplicate all attributes.
+  - Refactored track selection logic to simplify containment and use with lambda filters.
   - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands: